5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 smartphone

-For the person that gets a new iPhone for $600, that same person doesn’t think twice when upgrading to a newer version for $900.
+For the person who gets a new iPhone for $600, that same person doesn’t think twice when upgrading to a newer version for $900.

 If they’d gotten a lesser model, their friends and family members would’ve probably wanted to know if they were in a financial crisis.

-Same goes with vehicles.
+The same goes for vehicles.
 I remember when a local doctor’s wife went from driving a Lexus to a Honda.
-I couldn’t help think to myself that maybe they’re having financial trouble.
+I couldn’t help thinking that maybe they were having financial trouble.
 Unfortunately, society has taught me to react in this fashion.

 Here’s a scenario that you may relate with:

-Dr. Sparky is three years out of his Ear, Nose, Throat residency and things are on the up and up.
+Dr. Sparky is three years out of his Ear, Nose, and Throat residency, and things are on the up and up.
 He’s married, with two kids and one on the way.
-His income has steadily increased and plans to make partner in a three-doctor group within four years.
+His income has steadily increased, and he plans to make partner in a three-doctor group within four years.

 He has just over $300,000 remaining in student loans, $640,000 mortgage, $75,000 in vehicle loans, $1500/month in hunting club dues and recently joined a country club!